ptjung/clique/README.md

 ## Built With

-* [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) - For storing users and rooms in a databasae
+* [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) - For storing users and rooms in a database
 * [Express.js](https://expressjs.com/) - Executes most backend logic via REST API
 * [React](https://reactjs.org/) - Used to create most of the frontend
 * [Node.js](https://nodejs.org/) - The runtime in which Clique runs on